Scalawag will no longer be publishing the weekly Mobtown Redux column, as its creator, Logan Hullinger, has passed away.

 Sherronda (they/she) is a Southern-grown gothic nerd.
 As a versatile creator, they lend their talents to multiple spheres as an essayist, editor, storyteller, creative consultant, and artist.
 She currently serves as the Editor-in-Chief of Scalawag Magazine and is the author of "Refusing Compulsory Sexuality: A Black Asexual Lens on Our Sex-Obsessed Culture."
 Alongside queer theory and (a)sexual politics, their writing often focuses on cultural critique and media analysis, especially horror.
 Sherronda strives to lead our editorial team with empathy and passion to inspire imaginative resistance, radical creativity, and cathartic experience.

-Da’Shaun Harrison is a trans theorist and Southern-born and bred abolitionist in Atlanta, Georgia.
-They are the author of Belly of the Beast: The Politics of Anti-Fatness as Anti-Blackness, which won the 2022 Lambda Literary Award for Transgender Nonfiction and several other media/literary honors.
-As an editor, movement media and narrative strategist, and storyteller, Harrison uses their extensive history as a community organizer—which began in 2014 during their first year at Morehouse College—to frame their political thought and cultural criticism.
-Through the lens of what Harrison calls “Black Fat Studies,” they lecture on blackness, fatness, gender, and their intersections.
-Harrison currently serves as Editor-at-Large at Scalawag Magazine, is a co-host of the podcast “Unsolicited: Fatties Talk Back,” and one third of the video podcast “In The Middle.”
-Between the years 2019 and 2021, Harrison served as Associate Editor—and later as Managing Editor—of Wear Your Voice Magazine.
+Da’Shaun Harrison is a queer and trans afropessimist and anarcho-communist born and bred in the South.
+They are the author of Belly of the Beast: The Politics of Anti-Fatness as Anti-Blackness, which won the 2022 Lambda Literary Award for Transgender Nonfiction and received several other media and literary honors.
+As a movement media and narrative strategist, Harrison draws from a deep history of community organizing—beginning in 2014 during their first year at Morehouse College—to inform their cultural criticism and political thought.